Easy Vegetable Soup

 3Pour in the canned tomatoes and their juices and the stock/broth.

 4Add the potatoes, cabbage, and bay leaves.
 Raise the heat to medium-high and bring the soup to a boil.
-Partially cover the pot with a lid, and then reduce the heat to maintain a low simmer.
+Partially cover the pot with a lid, then reduce the heat to maintain a low simmer.

 5Simmer for 20 minutes or until the potatoes and other vegetables are tender.
 Add the frozen peas and cook for five more minutes.